 Tiverton and Twin River have recently opened brand new sportsbooks in 2018.
 Each of them allow gamblers to place wagers on all the most popular sports, as well as greyhound and horse racing.
 Both sportsbooks are powered by the popular bookmaker, William Hill, who was awarded a multi-year contract by the Rhode Island Lottery to run the sports betting market within the state.
 William Hill allows gamblers to bet on a wide range of college and professional sports, including Football, Basketball, Baseball, Hockey, Soccer, Boxing, Auto Racing and Golf.

-At the time of writing, the sportsbook at Twin River was still under construction, which will be completed before the beginning of 2019.
-Once finished, the Twin River Sportsbook will have a large seating area as well as 100+ large TVs and a full drink/food service.
-With that being the case, gamblers can still wager on sports here (though the area will be much smaller for the time being).
+Twin River Sportsbook has a large seating area as well as 100+ large TVs and a full drink/food service.
+With that being the case, gamblers can still wager on sports here.

 Rhode Island Mobile and Online Sports Betting